 New job.
 Very similar to what I’ve done in the past and I get to work with old friends.

-And I attended a one day writer’s conference, and by that I mean I went to one panel.
-But it was a fun panel with an author I’ve read quite a bit and hearing her experiences and writing suggestions and insights was well worth it.
+And I attended a one day writer’s conference (remotely of course), and by that I mean I went to one panel.
+But it was a fun panel with an author I’ve read quite a bit (Julie Lessman) and hearing her experiences and writing suggestions and insights was well worth it.

 I started a Masters program.
-The upside was that I got to reconnect with some good people from my past who were incredibly supportive.
+The upside was that I got to reconnect with some good people from college who were incredibly supportive.
 But…it took up a WHOLE lot of time through the rest of the year.
-I kinda felt like I fell of the face of the earth between work and school which wasn’t so much fun.
+I kinda felt like I fell off the face of the earth between work and school which wasn’t so much fun.

 I knew she’d have cool features like rereads and multiple reviews.
 I figured it’d be a nice, clean interface because that’s what she’s built with her theme.
 I found out that she does stats really well and there’s a section for special editions.
 You can have draft reviews.
 And it’s not as cluttered as Goodreads.
 It’s all about the books and the reviews.